Open Access publications

 - Expect researchers we fund to select publishing routes that ensure the work is available immediately on publication in its final published form, wherever such options exist for their journal of choice and are compliant with our policy.

 - Encourage – and where an open access article processing charge is paid to the publisher, require – authors and publishers to licence research papers using the Creative Commons Attribution licence (CC-BY) so they may be freely copied and reused (for example, for text- and data-mining purposes or for creating a translation), providing that appropriate credit is given to the original authors.

 - Encourage researchers we fund to maximise the opportunities to make all their results accessible and available for free.
 This includes taking advantage of online open publishing platforms and repositories, and ensuring dissemination of negative or confirmatory results.

 - We maintain that it's the intrinsic merit of the work, and not the title of the journal in which an author's work is published, that should be considered when making funding decisions.

-* We became a member of Europe PMC in May 2015.
 Europe PMC is an open science platform that enables access to a worldwide collection of life science publications and preprints from trusted sources.
 The Europe PMC plus manuscript submission system enables authors to self-archive manuscripts resulting from research funded by Blood Cancer UK.